Skip to main content

 The goal of this extracurricular program is to build students' balance, coordination, confidence, and competence by teaching them a variety of challenging skills.

 Students in this club will learn jump rope, juggling, and unicycle skills beyond the basic skills taught in PE.
-The members of this club will perform a choreographed routine during halftime of high school and college/university basketball games.
+The members of this club will perform a choreographed routine during halftime of high school, college/university basketball games, as well as ride in local parades.

 • Contact -Stephanie Eddings